 There are many different ways that a motor can do this, and their motion is commonly achieved with a rod extending and retracting, or a slider which moves on a track.
-Uses for these linear motors widely vary, and they can be used on everything from TV lifts (including drop down lifts), wheelchair ramps, industrial machinery, toys, and even aerospace technology.
+Uses for these linear motors vary widely, and they can be used on everything from TV lifts (including drop down lifts), wheelchair ramps, industrial machinery, toys, office and home automation, and even aerospace technology.

 The Linear motion is created by using a screw or Lead-scew as they are more correctly called.
 The screw turns either clockwise or counter-clock-wise and this causes the shaft, which is basically a nut on the screw to move up and down the screw as the screw turns.
-This is what creates the linear motion.
+This is what convert rotary motion from the electric motor to linear motion.

-The motors used are simple DC motors that run on 12v in most cases but other voltages are also optional. to make the actuator go the other way you simple reverse the wires from the motor or actuator on the battery.
+The motors used are either AC or DC motors, most however run on 12v dc, but other voltages are also optional.
+To make the Actuator go the other way you simple reverse the wires from the Actuator (reverse polarity) from the battery or power supply.
 This is typically done through a switch that automatically reverses the polarity to the motor for you.

 To make the shaft stop when it gets to the end of the stroke the Actuators have built in limit switches or micro switches as they are sometime known.
 These limit switches are inside the main actuator shaft and are nothing more than a small switch that are triggered by the nut inside that slides up and down the screw.
 There is one for the top extended position and one for the lower retracted position.
 Once the limit is reached the switch is triggered and cuts power to the DC motor.
 Only if the polarity is reversed can the actuator move which would be in the opposite direction.
 Without any power the actuator cannot more at all.

-Firgelli Automations is a proud supplier for hundreds of companies in the above sectors and more for over fifteen years.
+Firgelli Automations is a proud supplier for thousands of companies in the above sectors, and more for over fifteen years.
 In these years, we've learned a thing or two about what first-timers want to know.
 This will be a regularly updated article with all the links and videos you could possibly need to start your own project with actuators.

 The significance of these questions is to determine what sort of load will be placed on your future actuator, and what requirements you have.
 Most people start off with needing a product with X amount of force, which is a fantastic place to begin your search.
-The actuator finder page will help you pick the right unit based on force, and narrow your search down.
+The Actuator finder page will help you pick the right unit based on force, and narrow your search down, or use our Linear Actuator Force Calculator to determine what force of Actuator you really need.
 Typically we would recommend a certain type of actuator based on what you tell us you're using it for, but for those of you who are just tuning in, see below for common applications for various types of actuators and see if you can pick your project out.